scholarslab/engl-5559/herzig/README.md

        license="CC"
        url="https://upload.wikimedia.org/wikipedia/commons/f/ff/Mimosa_nuttallii.jpg">

-# Garden as Ornamental Spectacle
+#
-In the French, however, it says instead of "most well-manicured garden" "de la forêt des plantes ornementales" (Depestre 176) This is a completely different implication, the literal French translation means "of the forest of ornamental plants."
-Ornamental plants purely for the point of spectacle were key features of colonial botany, and futher reveals Hadriana's father's creation of a garden as inseparable from a colonial project.
+In the French, however, instead of "most well-manicured garden," it reads "de la forêt des plantes ornementales" (Depestre 176)
+This is a completely different implication, as the literal French translation means "of the forest of ornamental plants."

 <param ve-image
        label="A Tropical Landscape by Jean Nieuhoff (1618-1672)"